Clacki/Clacki/README.md

 ## Experience

-- UI/UX 디자인 전공
+- UI/UX design background
-- 스마트웹 & 콘텐츠 개발 과정 수료
+- Frontend development with React and TypeScript
-- 프론트엔드 개발 부트캠프 수료
+- Backend fundamentals with Java, Spring, and MySQL

 ---
 ## Project